A Trip to the Moon: Release

 Méliès, who had begun A Trip to the Moon in May 1902, finished the film in August of that year and began selling prints to French distributors in the same month.
-From September through December 1902, a hand-colored print of A Trip to the Moon was screened at Méliès's Théâtre Robert-Houdin in Paris.
+From September through December 1902, a hand-coloured print of A Trip to the Moon was screened at Méliès's Théâtre Robert-Houdin in Paris.
 The film was shown after Saturday and Thursday matinee performances by Méliès's colleague and fellow magician, Jules-Eugène Legris, who appeared as the leader of the parade in the two final scenes.
-Méliès sold black-and-white and color prints of the film through his Star Film Company, where the film was assigned the catalogue number 399–411 (Note: In Méliès's numbering system, films were listed and numbered according to their order of production, and each catalogue number denotes about 20 metres of film; thus A Trip to the Moon, at about 260 metres long, is listed as #399–411.) and given the descriptive subtitle Pièce à grand spectacle en 30 tableaux.
+Méliès sold black-and-white and colour prints of the film through his Star Film Company, where the film was assigned the catalogue number 399–411 (Note: In Méliès's numbering system, films were listed and numbered according to their order of production, and each catalogue number denotes about 20 metres of film; thus A Trip to the Moon, at about 260 metres long, is listed as #399–411.) and given the descriptive subtitle Pièce à grand spectacle en 30 tableaux.
 (Note: The word tableau, used in French theatre to mean "scene" or "stage picture," refers in Méliès's catalogues to distinct episodes in the film, rather than changes of scene; thus, Méliès counted thirty tableaux within the scenes of A Trip to the Moon.)
-In France, black-and-white prints sold for 560, and hand-colored prints for 1,000.
+In France, black-and-white prints sold for 560, and hand-coloured prints for 1,000.
 Méliès also sold the film indirectly through Charles Urban's Warwick Trading Company in London.